kumoai.experimental.rfm#

 The typical KumoRFM workflow follows these steps:

-5. Querying: Execute PQL queries to get predictions
+5. Querying: Execute predictive queries to get predictions, explanations or evaluations.

 Quick Example#